ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/Review.md

 Common examples of internal risks include digital transformation, reorganization of personnel, and new projects that are undertaken.
 # Project Kick off Meeting
 A live meeting that usually takes palce after the initiation phase of a project.
 The meeting brings together the project team members and helps to foster a shared understanding of the project.
-# Business Case
-Argument for the project's existence.
-It should be compelling, appealing, and easy to read.
-It serves as the first project proposal and is completed during the planning phase.
 # Units of Work
 UOW result from the project being decomposed into small units, which can be completed in the sprint or other chosen work periods.
 They are defined during the planning phase.
 # Stakeholder Engagement Matrix